-If you suspect roof damage after a storm, you should contact a reputable roofing contractor in Pensacola, Florida, first.
+If you suspect roof damage after a storm, you should contact a reputable roofing contractor in Florida first.
 A contractor can assess the damage, verify it was caused by a storm and help you file an insurance claim.
 Afterward, you should contact your insurance company.

-What do insurance adjusters look for when inspecting the roof damage?
+What do insurance adjusters look for when inspecting roof damage?

 Will my roofing contractor be there during the insurance adjuster’s inspection?